luuquangvu/ha-addons/gemini-fastapi/README.md

 [![GitHub License](https://img.shields.io/github/license/luuquangvu/ha-addons?style=for-the-badge&labelColor=000000)](https://github.com/luuquangvu/ha-addons/blob/main/LICENSE)

 This add-on integrates the Gemini-FastAPI service with Home Assistant.
-It exposes an OpenAI-compatible API that allows Home Assistant, and other clients, to interact with Google's Gemini models without needing an official API key.
+It exposes an OpenAI-compatible API that allows Home Assistant, and other clients, to interact with Google's Gemini models without needing an official API key, allowing completely free and unlimited use.

 > This add-on uses a fork of the upstream project ([luuquangvu/Gemini-FastAPI](https://github.com/luuquangvu/Gemini-FastAPI)) to roll out updates faster.

 ## Features

+- **Completely Free And Unlimited Use**: Access the latest Gemini models at no cost, just like you do with your browser.
 - **No Google API Key Required**: Accesses Gemini models using only browser cookies.
 - **Conversation Persistence**: Retains conversation history across restarts.
 - **Google Search Integration**: Provides up-to-date, web-grounded answers.